Create the cutest owl diaper cake! This owl diaper cake makes a great gift for any expecting parent and a perfect baby shower surprise!

 *Updated: I recently made this Owl Diaper Cake again, this time it needed to be gender neutral since the parents were waiting to find out the gender.
 I followed the tutorial below, but instead of flower clips for eyes I used paper medallions.
 I also made a bow on the front of the owl under it’s beak.
 I have some more pictures and notes on this new gender neutral owl diaper cake at the end of this post :)

-Tutorial for Owl Diaper Cake
+How to Make an Owl Diaper Cake

 - Diapers!
 30 total, I used size 1